WillSchiller/100Builders/README.md

-# 🥣 panada Account Abstraction Research Initiative
+# 🥣 Panada Account Abstraction Research Initiative

 🔦🦇 We're looking for wallet testers to share their experiences, highlight areas of improvement, and suggest innovative features.
 Our aim is to build the best wallet UX in crypto.